-Operational and capital expenditure management to support the delivery of corporate goals will be an essential element of the Strategy.
+Operational and capital expenditure management to support the delivery of corporate goals is an essential element of the Strategy.

-The focus of expenditure management is therefore clearly the primary mechanism by which Council intend to achieve financial sustainability over the life of the Strategy.
+The focus of expenditure management is the primary mechanism by which Council intends to achieve financial sustainability over the life of the Strategy.